Aston-by-Sutton

-Aston (or Aston-by-Sutton) is a village and civil parish in the unitary authority of Cheshire West and Chester and the ceremonial county of Cheshire, England.
+Aston (or Aston-by-Sutton) is a village and civil parish in the unitary authority area of Cheshire West and Chester and the ceremonial county of Cheshire, England.
 According to the 2001 census it had a population of 111, reducing slightly to 106 at the 2011 census.
 The village is just outside the Runcorn urban area.
+From 1974 to 2009 it was in Vale Royal district.

 St Peter's Church is a Grade I listed building.

 Aston was the seat of the Aston baronets of the County of Chester (baronetcy created 1628, extinct 1815).

+Aston-by-Sutton was formerly a township and chapelry in the parish of Runcorn, in 1866 Aston by Sutton became a separate civil parish, on 9 November 1936 the parish was abolished and merged with Aston Grange to form "Aston".
+In 1931 the parish of Aston by Sutton had a population of 220.